openmc-dev/openmc/docs/source/io_formats/tallies.rst

 should be set to:

 :cell:
-  A list of cells or unique IDs for cells in which the tally should be accumulated.
+  A list of unique IDs for cells in which the tally should be accumulated.

 :surface:
   This filter allows the tally to be scored when crossing a surface.
 A list of surface IDs should be given.
-It does not specify in which direction the surface is crossed, and a cellfrom or a cell filter may be used to tally partial currents.
+By default, net currents are tallied, and to tally a partial current from one cell to another, this should be used in combination with a cell or cell_from filter that defines the other cell.

 :cellfrom:
   This filter allows the tally to be scored when crossing a surface and the particle came from a specified cell.
-A list of cell or cell IDs should be given.
+A list of cell IDs should be given.
   To tally a partial current from a cell to another, this filter should be used in combination with a cell filter, to define the other cell.